Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Something else we can do with compiled expressions is implement generic operators.
 These can be pretty useful if you're writing a lot of mathematical code and want to avoid duplication.

 As you know, operators in C# are not generic.
-This means that every numeric type defines its own version of the multiply and divide operators, among other things.
-As a result, code that uses these operators also can't be generic either.
+This means that every numeric type, among other things, defines its own version of the multiply and divide operators.
+This means that the code that uses these operators can't be generic either.

 Imagine that you had a function that calculates three-fourths of a number: